Geetha495/learning_flask/README.md

 - Creating session
 	- what is a session?
-		- AFter user signs in, app needs to identify page request to serve the user.
+		- After user signs in, app needs to identify page request to serve the user.
 		- The app sets a cookie in the browser containing an ID
 		- For each subsequent request, the id is passed on the app.
 		- App checks if this ID matches the user credentials, If does, then app responds with relevant info